fw4spl-org/fw4spl-doc/FAQ/FAQ-BundleCreation.rst

         /// PLugin destructor
         ~Plugin() noexcept;

-        /// This method is used by runtime to initialize the bundle. void start();
+        /// This method is used by runtime to start the bundle. void start();

         /// This method is used by runtime to stop the bundle. void stop() noexcept;

+        /// This method is used by runtime to initialize the bundle. void initialize();

+        /// This method is used by runtime to uninitialize the bundle. void uninitialize() noexcept;

     };